 Quick Summary

-- Genetics, medical conditions, and personal fitness goals are some limitations to losing weight without exercising.
+- Genetics, medical conditions, and personal fitness goals can limit the effectiveness of losing weight without exercise.

 Is It Possible To Lose Fat Without Working Out?

 Yes, it’s possible to lose fat without working out.
-Although, working out can speed up your fat loss significantly.
+Although, working out can speed up your fat loss significantly, based on my experience.

 There are many other ways you can lose weight without getting your heart up.
 But keep in mind that to lose body weight through these methods requires hard work and patience.